cloudflare/next-on-pages/README.md

 ## Contributing

-If you want to contribute to the project please refer to the [Contributing document](./docs/contributing.md).
+If you want to contribute to this project please refer to the [Contributing document](./docs/contributing.md).

 ## References